Bonview Rehabilitation And Healthcare in Richmond, VA

 • pro The place smelled of urine and dirty diapers.

-• pro There was no respect for religion; staff cut a Rastafarian patient's hair after being told it was against his beliefs.
+• pro There was a lack of respect for religious beliefs, including a nurse cutting a Rastafarian patient's hair after being told it was against his religion.

 Review